paregorios/meek/README.md

 ## Next

+- On warning notice about due dates earlier than today, provide the title of the activity in the log message
 - Add reschedule ("bump" alias) functionality to due dates
 - Consolidate and improve due-date specification (e.g., "next year")
 - Add 'events today' function (and similar) using tag:event